EspressoSystems/integrations-utils/image-hashes/README.md

 Extracts enclave hashes from [aws-nitro-poster](https://github.com/EspressoSystems/aws-nitro/pkgs/container/aws-nitro-poster) Docker images on GitHub Container Registry (GHCR).

+> **⚠️ Important Disclaimer:**
+> - These images are **only for AWS Nitro TEE environments**.
+> - Before using any image version, **always check the [nitro-espresso-integration releases](https://github.com/EspressoSystems/nitro-espresso-integration/releases)** to ensure:
+>   - The version is properly released (not a pre-release)
+>   - The version matches your deployment requirements
+>   - The release notes don't indicate any known issues

 ## What it does

 The script fetches all tagged versions of the `aws-nitro-poster` image and extracts the `enclave.hash` label (or parses it from the image description) for each tag, then outputs a Markdown table to `hashes.md`.